-In Section \ref{sec-grouppoid} we present a structure of a grouppod which is connected to the graded algevra structure.
-We will give a description of graded derivations as localy finite characters on this grouppoid (see Theorem \ref{Th-d(g)=}) In Section \ref{examples}, we describe the inner, quasi-inner, and central derivations for the graded case.
-Using this construction in the case of DG--algebras, in Section \ref{DG-struc} we obtain a description of the structure of the DG--algebra in terms of characters and an isomorphism criterion between two DG--algebras.
-In addition, at the end of Section \ref{DG-struc}, we give several specific examples of graduations on group algebras and derivations that define the structure of the DG--algebra on them.
-The definitions and properties from combinatorial group theory that are necessary for the paper can be found in \cite{Lyndon_2001}
+In Section \ref{sec-grouppoid}, we present the structure of a groupoid which is connected to the graded algebra structure.
+We will give a description of graded derivations as locally finite characters on this groupoid (see Theorem \ref{Th-d(g)=}).
+In Section \ref{examples}, we describe the inner, quasi-inner, and central derivations in the graded case.
+Using this construction in the case of DG-algebras, in Section \ref{DG-struc}, we obtain a description of DG-algebra structures in terms of characters and an isomorphism criterion for DG-algebras.
+In addition, at the end of Section \ref{DG-struc}, we give several examples of gradings on group algebras and derivations that define a DG-algebra structure on them.
+The definitions and properties from combinatorial group theory that are necessary to understand the present paper can be found in \cite{Lyndon_2001}.